Tyrn/wei/the-insider-en.typ

 meeting.
 What  does  it  mean?
 Do they approve of his actions?
 Or  are they going to bring him to a trial and the sixth will become his life's last day?
-Or  he  will be  commanded to make up for his crime by killing the very same man that tempted him away from the true road - Terence Bemish?
+Or  he  will be  commanded to make up for his crime by killing the very same man that tempted him away from the true road---Terence Bemish?

      Ashinik stood up abruptly.
 He suddenly  felt how his body became sticky with  sweat and he also felt horrible hunger  pangs.
 Really, he hadn't eaten